hardware/Package-Definition-Patcher/README.md

 ## REQUIREMENTS

 - HITMAN 2
-- Microsoft Windows 7 or above
+- Microsoft Windows 7 or above (64 bits)

+If you're running this game on Linux, you can use this [online editor](https://g2-mods.com/tools/online/xtea/index.html), drag or drop your packagedefinition.txt file and click on "Set Patch Levels", then save this file into Hitman 2's Runtime folder.

 ## INSTALLATION